Life Is Strange: Reception

-The series' reception has been generally positive, with all games receiving "generally favourable" reviews according to Metacritic.
+The series' reception has been generally positive, with all games receiving "generally favorable" reviews according to aggregator Metacritic.
+Michel Koch has described the series and the approach to its characters as an anthology series similar to TV series like True Detective or American Horror Story in 2015.

-Life Is Strange received generally favourable reviews, with a Metacritic score of 85/100 on PlayStation 4 and Xbox One.
-Some criticised issues with the games's lip-syncing and use of outdated slang, but most lauded the character development and time travel component.
+Life Is Strange received generally favorable reviews, with a Metacritic score of 85/100 on PlayStation 4 and Xbox One.
+Some criticized issues with the game's lip-syncing and use of outdated slang, but most lauded the character development and time travel component.
 Eurogamer called it "one of the best interactive story games of this generation" and Hardcore Gamer said it was the sleeper hit of 2015.
 Life Is Strange received over 75 Game of the Year awards and listings.

-Life Is Strange: Before the Storm was met with generally favourable reviews, according to Metacritic.
-Critics praised the characters, themes, and story, but criticised plotholes, the main relationship, and the impact of players' decisions near the end of the game.
+Life Is Strange: Before the Storm was met with generally favorable reviews, with a Metacritic score of 77/100.
+Critics praised the characters, themes, and story, but criticized plot holes, the main relationship, and the impact of players' decisions near the end of the game.

-Life Is Strange 2 was met with generally favourable reviews, according to Metacritic.
+Life Is Strange 2 was met with generally favorable reviews, with a Metacritic score of 78/100.
 Critics praised the story, the relationship between Sean and Daniel and the choice-based gameplay while reception of the portrayed political themes were divergent.
 The sparse episodic release schedule and the dialogue were criticized.

-Life Is Strange: True Colors received "generally favorable reviews" according to review aggregator Metacritic.
+Life Is Strange: True Colors received "generally favorable reviews" with a Metacritic score of 81/100.
 IGN praised the setting of Haven Springs, writing that the game has "arguably the best setting in any Life is Strange game to date".
 Game Informer liked the writing of the game, stating, "True Colors' writing is so strong that it didn't need a supernatural ability to tell this story."
 Justin Clark of GameSpot enjoyed the story's themes, feeling that some of game's interactions were "powerful" and "emotionally resonant".